Time and Windows

 For more information on joins, see Join Event Streams with ksqlDB.

-Frequently, events that belong to a window can arrive late, for example, over slow networks, and a grace period may be required to ensure the events are accepted into the window. ksqlDB enables configuring this behavior, for each of the window types.
+Frequently, events that belong to a window can arrive out-of-order, for example, over slow networks, and a grace period may be required to ensure the events are accepted into the window. ksqlDB enables configuring this behavior, for each of the window types.

 For example, to allow events to be accepted for up to two hours after the window ends, you might run a query like: